Why are your gums bleeding?

 In fact, gum disease is not always painful so you might have gum disease and not even realize it.
 That’s why it’s so important to have regular dental check-ups.

 Been more than 6-months since your last exam?
-Contact us today to request an appointment.
+Book online to schedule an appointment.

 Tips for preventing bleeding gums

 The best way to prevent bleeding gums and avoid gum disease is to practice good oral hygiene:

 - Brush your teeth 2x day for 2 minutes

 - Floss once a day